Trajectory control of a suspended load with non-stopping flying carriers: Conclusions and Future Work

-Future work includes refined trajectory planning for the carriers, accounting for input saturation and vehicle-specific state constraints, and handling potential cases where the optimization may find no solution at certain instants of the task.
+Future work will overcome the simplified carrier dynamics, refining the trajectory of the carriers by accounting for vehicle-specific dynamics and input saturation.
+Potential cases where the optimization may fail to find a solution at certain instants because of incompatible constraints will be handled.
 The proposed online optimization reactively changes the internal forces; in the future, a receding-horizon approach could be explored.
-Moreover, we will work on a thorough experimental validation on multirotor UAVs emulating fixed-wing constraints; ultimately, we will consider the implementation on actual non-stopping UAVs, likely convertible vehicles, handling the necessary mechatronics adaptations needed to host the cables and payload.
+The feasibility of the online implementation will be further studied.
+Moreover, we will work on a thorough experimental validation on multirotor UAVs emulating fixed-wing constraints.
+Ultimately, we will consider the implementation on actual convertible UAVs, handling the necessary mechatronics adaptations needed to host the cable and load, as well as the load pick-up and release.
+Online load-state estimation will be integrated.